libgraviton/code-comment-finder/README.md

 # Comment Finder

 Project to extract comments from a bunch of code and report on it.
-For now This only has support for PHP files and reports are written as a bunch of HTML files.
+For now this only has support for PHP files and reports are written as multiple HTML files.

 ## Usage

 This should install into ```./vendor/bin/comment_finder``` using composer.

-It scans the current pwd for files and puts some reports in ```./report```.
+It scans the current working directory for files and puts some reports the in ```./report``` directory.

 ```sh
 ./vendor/bin/comment_finder scan